Written by Hannah Marchese

 What are the side effects of taking collagen?

-There are no known side effects of taking collagen.
-That's part of what makes it such a great dietary supplement- there aren't any risks, but there are plenty of benefits.
-The one exception would be if you have an allergy to collagen or an ingredient in your supplement, in which case you could have allergic reactions.
-The only issue people have reported encountering while taking supplemental collagen is minor stomach issues, which can happen for people with sensitive stomachs.
-However, it is relatively uncommon for this to happen, especially if you have a product of excellent quality.
 Always look for products that are non-gmo, organic, wild-caught, or grass-fed.
 That way, you can ensure you are getting a clean product with no possible contamination.
 Just as you would want to eat food that is high-quality, you should want the same for your supplements.
 It's important to read the label of your product and check if there's any additives like sugar.
 Oftentimes you can find this in flavored supplements.
 If you are looking for a product that is clean, with no additives, and is easy for grab and go, you should try our Kalumi BEAUTYfood bars.
-They are packed with ingredients that help promote natural collagen production, such as Vitamin A found in sweet potatoes.
-They also contain 12 grams of wild-caught marine collagen, and 15 grams of protein.
-Whether you need a beauty boost, help with building muscle, or strengthening your body from the inside out, our bars have you covered.
+They are packed with ingredients that help promote natural collagen production, such as premium marine collagen, vitamin-A (found in sweet potatoes) and quality fats.
+They also contain 11-13 grams of protein and slow-releasing complex carbs.
+Whether you want a beauty boost, help with building lean muscle, strengthening your body from the inside out, or just a super clean snack, our bars have you covered.